Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Introduction

 A notable motivation for understanding the QZE is that it might be used to stabilise quantum systems in a particular state such that properties of the system such as entanglement and coherence might be maintained \citep{oliveira2022,salih2021}.
 The stability of such properties is of great importance in quantum error correction algorithms or quantum teleportation, as well as in many other quantum computational fields \citep{chen2020,li2018,lin2022,long2022}.
 A recent use of the QZE was demonstrated by Blumenthal \emph{et al.} \citep{blumenthal2021}.
 It was shown that the joint evolution of at least two non-interacting qubits could be achieved through the continuous measurement of one qubit, such that the operation becomes a multi-qubit entangling gate.
 A similar effect was found by Nodurft \emph{et al.} whereby polarisation entanglement could be generated between two initially unentangled photons in coupled waveguides through the QZE \citep{nodurft2022}.
 Finally, the QZE has been frequently studied in electron spins in quantum dots, trapped ions and nuclear spins, and Markovian and non-Markovian open quantum system dynamics \citep{leppenen2022,patsch2020,bethke2020,madzik2020}.

-The difficulty with studying the QZE is that the conventional quantum mechanical framework consists of two distinct regimes.
-The unitary time evolution of the quantum system governed by the internal Hamiltonian is described by the deterministic, time-reversal symmetric Schrödinger equation, whilst measurement of the quantum system is introduced as an interruption of the unitary evolution of the quantum system in a discontinuous, indeterministic and irreversible manner via the Born rule \citep{norsen2017}.
-As such, the transition of a quantum system from unitary evolution to projection onto a single eigenstate is a nebulous and poorly understood process, often characterised as The Quantum Measurement Problem \citep{norsen2017}.
-Moreover, since the possible future state of a monitored quantum system cannot be determined with certainty from its present state, expectation values of observables are considered to be the most meaningful properties of a quantum system as opposed to single measurement outcomes, delivering a framework from which statistical averages can be computed but where individual measurements hold less relevance \citep{jacobs2014a}.
+The conceptual difficulty with studying the QZE theoretically is that the conventional quantum mechanical framework consists of two distinct regimes.
+The unitary time evolution of the quantum system governed by the internal Hamiltonian is described by the deterministic, time-reversal symmetric Schr\"{o}dinger equation, whilst measurement of the quantum system is introduced as an interruption of the unitary evolution of the quantum system in a discontinuous, indeterministic and irreversible manner via the Born rule \citep{norsen2017}.
+With the consequences of measurement of the system being absent from the dynamical equation of motion and average quantities masking the effect of measurement, it is not straightforward to characterise how the unitary evolution is influenced by measurement \citep{norsen2017,jacobs2014a}.

-The (reduced) system density matrix is the principal mathematical tool for calculating such statistical averages.
-It is often regarded as equivalent to a probability distribution over an ensemble of pure quantum states, such that the reality of the individual stochastic trajectories that might underpin the behaviour is often questioned \citep{wiseman1996}.
-As a result, tracking the evolution of a quantum system through a series of measurements (also known as a quantum trajectory) is not a conceptually settled matter.
-With the consequences of measurement of the system being absent from the dynamical equation of motion, it is not straightforward to characterise the transition from unitary evolution to wavefunction collapse in a clear and explicit manner.